Production coordinator training programme for unscripted TV - Belfast

 Who it's for

-This programme is for freelancers working in and around Belfast and is open to:
+This programme is for freelancers working in Northern Ireland and is open to:

 - Individuals at the early stages of their career and already working as a runner, production secretary, production coordinator or production management assistant who want to focus on developing a career in production management.